saarman/SPAdes/README.md

 #188 # -m 3 with 1/2/2 fewer bp from Mod_F/Mod_R/VertCOI_7194_F
 #188 # -m 3 with Mod only, 1/2 fewer bp from Mod_F/Mod_R
 #190 # -m 4 with Mod only, 1/2 fewer bp from Mod_F/Mod_R
-190 # -m 4 with 1/2/2 fewer bp from Mod_F/Mod_R/VertCOI_7194_F

-#Note: with -m 4 too many are insects!
+# 190 # -m 4 with 1/2/2 fewer bp from Mod_F/Mod_R/VertCOI_7194_F #Note: with -m 4 too many are insects!
 Should we do a directional filtering to figure out which of the matches from -m 4 are vertebrates? using the top coverage is not working, but the question is if there ARE vertebrate sequences present, they are just not top (#2, #3, etc? what distinguishes them?

+# 129 # -m 1, 8 no sig match, 2 mosquitoes --> 119 identified
+# 159 # -m 2, 2 no sig match, 40 mosquitoes --> 117 identified
+# 185 # -m 3, 90 mosquitoes --> 95 identified

 ```

 ## For Ace2: